• Home

 Des beignets (donuts)

-Every region of France has their version of les beignets, which is essentially deep-fried dough usualy covered with sugar.
-These are also popular around the time of Mardi Gras
+Every region of France has their version of ‘les beignets,’ which is essentially deep-fried dough usually covered with sugar.
+They are also popular around the time of Mardi Gras.

 In Provence, les beignets are shaped like squares and called les Oreillettes.
 In Lyon, they are called les bugnes and shaped like a diamond with a hole in the middle.